PSSUN/MuleDoc/docs/introduction.md

 Typical analyses can separately obtain:

-1. Variant-layer information (ALT support at cell level), and
+1. Variant-layer information (ALT support at cell level);
 2. Expression-layer information (cell states, cell types, transcriptomic patterns).

+However, they often lack a robust mechanism to connect these two layers at single-cell resolution.

 However, integrating these layers in a statistically stable way is non-trivial due to: